dorotheeg/Computaional-Linear-Algebra/README.md

 # Computaional-Linear-Algebra

-Material and homework: PCA, linear/auto regressions,
+Material and homework: PCA, linear/auto regressions, and intro to kinetics